accordproject/techdocs/docs/ref-markus-cli.md

 ---
-id: markus-cli
+id: ref-markus-cli
-title: Markdown Transform CLI
+title: Command Line
 ---

 Install the `@accordproject/markdown-cli` npm package to access the Markdown Transform command line interface (CLI).
 After installation you can use the `markus` command and its sub-commands as described below.